Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

 Graduates are entitled to provisional registration with the GMC with a licence to practise, subject to demonstrating to the GMC that their fitness to practise is not impaired.

 Yes.
 Medical students who have successfully completed Phase 2 of the Medicine (MBChB) course can apply to undertake the Honours Degree of Bachelor of Medical Science in specified subjects.
-More information can be found on the BMSc webpage
+See the list of the intercaleted courses we offer.

 |Apply Now||Medicine MBChB||A100|